abdallahgama1/abdallahgama1/README.md

 ## 🧠 About Me

-- 🔭 I’m currently working on **scalable backend systems** using Node.js, Go, and Flask.
+- 🔭 Currently building **backend systems** using Node.js, Go, and Flask
-- 🌱 I’m learning more about **Microservices & Distributed Systems**.
+- 🌱 Learning **Microservices, Distributed Systems, and Clean Architecture**
-- 💬 Ask me about **APIs, Databases, Authentication, and Performance Optimization**.
+- 💬 Ask me about **APIs, Databases, Authentication, and Performance Optimization**
-- ⚙️ Passionate about **Clean Architecture, Design Patterns, and Automation**.
+- ⚙️ Passionate about **Design Patterns, Scalability, and Automation**
-- 🚀 Goal: To build **resilient backend architectures** that power real-world apps.
+- 🚀 Goal: To build **resilient backend architectures** that power real-world apps

 ---